matrix-org/matrix-hookshot/docs/setup/feeds.md

 No entries will be bridged upon the “initial sync” -- all entries that exist at the moment of setup will be considered to be already seen.

+Please note that Hookshot **must** be configued with Redis to retain seen entries between restarts.
+By default, Hookshot will run an "initial sync" on each startup and will not process any entries from feeds from before the first sync.

 ## Usage

 ### Adding new feeds